Pediatric intensive care unit: History

 Advancements in pediatric general surgery, cardiac surgery, and anesthesiology were also a driving factor in the development of the PICU.
 The surgeries that were being performed were becoming more complicated and required more extensive postoperative monitoring.
 This monitoring could not be performed on the regular pediatric unit, which led to Children's Hospital of Philadelphia's development of the first American PICU.
 Advancements in pediatric anesthesiology resulted in anesthesiologist treating pediatric patients outside of the operating room.
 This caused pediatricians to obtain skills in anesthesiology in order to make them more capable of treating critically ill pediatric patients.
 These pediatric anesthesiologists eventually went on to develop run PICUs.

 In the 2000s, the live discharging rate of child and adolescent patients in the US and in the UK become higher than 96%.
-As of 2003, in the same countries more than 250.000 children were introduced to PICU (paediatric intensive care unit).
+As of 2003, in the same countries more than 250.000 children were introduced to PICU (pediatric intensive care unit).

 With the growth of hospitals with PICUs in the 1980s, the American Academy of Pediatrics (AAP) and the pediatric section of the Society of Critical Care Medicine (SCCM) set forth guidelines in 1993 for PICUs.
 Since the establishment of those guidelines, both the number of PICUs and number of PICU beds has been steadily increasing in the US.
 This growth could be attributed to the advancement of medical care and the increased survival of children with chronic illnesses with the need for higher level of support.
 With this increase, there has been variability in the distribution across the US, mainly in areas with larger, specialized centers.
 Additionally, there was an expansion of specialized PICUs, for example cardiac, trauma and neuroscience PICUs, seen in this time frame.

 There was a significant shortage of pediatric ICUs in the United States during the 2022–2023 pediatric care crisis.